 The Institute for Translational Neuroscience's distinctive structure pulls together existing centers, talent, and resources in order to advance translational neuroscience at the University of Minnesota.

 In this innovative approach, the institute forms a strong, supportive foundation that enhances neurological disease research and treatment while tapping into the four thematic areas of the institute:

 - memory research and care.

 This center encompasses basic, translational and clinical research and care in memory disorders.
-The goals are to create and nurture scientists, physicians and health care workers dedicated to relieve suffering from Alzheimer’s disease, through safe and affordable prevention strategies and comprehensive care and support of patients and their families.
+The goals are to create and nurture scientists, physicians and healthcare workers dedicated to relieving suffering from Alzheimer’s disease, through safe and affordable prevention strategies and comprehensive care and support of patients and their families.

 Bridging neuroscience and engineering, this center encapsulates an emerging scientific field that translates research discoveries into neuro-technologies.
 These technological innovations provide new, powerful tools for basic and clinical neuroscience research while ultimately serving to enhance patient care.

 Center for Neurodegenerative Disease

 The overarching goal of the Center for Neurodegenerative Disease is to bring together researchers that have synergistic strengths in basic movement disorder-oriented neuroscience research, and clinical neurosciences.
 In addition, these researchers collaborate with several different groups including the NINDS Institutional Center Core grant, the Bob Allison Ataxia Research Center and the Paul and Sheila Wellstone Muscular Dystrophy Center.